Superalgos/Superalgos/README.md

 **However, during live-trading, once a take profit or stop target is hit, the order to close the trade is placed as a market order.**

-> **It is important that you fully understand the implications of these limitations if you are considering to trade live with the app at this stage, as you will need to adapt to the current state of affairs.**

 Let's quickly review one of the implications these limitations may have, with an example:

 ![Live-Trading-Execution-Control](https://user-images.githubusercontent.com/13994516/63420370-d2faa400-c406-11e9-9d0d-ce82cdd078c9.gif)